 The best way to answer this is: You’ll know!
 When bleeding is so severe there is a risk of bleeding out, it becomes pretty clear.
 The average human has 5 litres of blood, and it’s not too difficult to tell when losing it is happening all too fast.

-One misconception is if the bleeding stops, remove the tourniquet, which is wrong.
-NEVER remove a CAT Tourniquet!
-As blood pools, clots and nasties can form and opening the tourniquet may release that back into the body.
+Whatever you do, DO NOT remove a tourniquet, even if the bleeding stops!!!
+As blood pools, clots and nasties can form, opening the tourniquet may release it back into the body.
 If it was applied in the first place, it was for good reason, and you certainly don’t want to risk losing any more blood.
 Yes, there is a risk of losing a limb, but tourniquets are deployed when the situation is more about losing a life than a limb.

 Where Can I Buy a CAT Tourniquet?

-In our Budget Bug Out Bag post, we reviewed an affordable, well-thought-out bag which was put together by S&J Hardware in Belleville, Ontario.
-We teamed up with them for this post, and all the medical items for the post came from them.
+S&J Hardware in Belleville, Ontario, put together an affordable, well-thought-out Budget Bug Out Bag, which we reviewed.
+We teamed up with them again for this post, and all the medical supplies for the post came from them.

 Whether it's an emergency pack for the car or for an outdoor adventure, this budget-friendly pack has everything you need to get through your first 24 hours.
 From starting an emergency fire to medical supplies, even an MRE and electrolytes to keep you fuelled for self-rescue or until help comes.
 It's a small investment for a peace of mind!